 Karakia / Whakataukī

-Karakia are prayers that invoke spiritual guidance and protection.
-Traditionally, Māori used karakia for everything they did, including planting and harvesting food and building waka/canoe.
+Karakia are prayers and traditionally Māori used karakia for everything they did, including planting and harvesting food and building waka/canoe.
 Māori had several hundred karakia for all aspects of daily living and function.

 Whakataukī / Whakatauākī